Skip to main content

 You can see our Class Texts here.

 At Sandown, we strive to bring English to life.
 We have regular special events to engage the children with the subject.
-We have author visits, storytelling puppet shows, storytelling workshops, poetry days, virtual poet and author visits and dressing up days.
-We also have a weekly celebration assembly where children are celebrated as ‘Reading Bugs’ and identify our ‘Masked Reader’ and win book prizes.
+We have author visits, storytelling puppet shows, storytelling workshops, poetry days, virtual poet and author visits and book character dressing up days.
+We also have a weekly celebration assembly where children are celebrated as ‘Reading Bugs’ and win book prizes.

 Across EYFS and KS1, phonics is taught systematically on a daily basis, following the Read Write Inc scheme.
 Read Write Inc (RWI) is a phonics-based programme which helps children learn to read and write, whilst also developing a wide range of vocabulary and encouraging a love of stories.
 When the children are confident with their sounds and word reading, they are awarded a Fred Frog keyring.